Non-abelian soft radiation data for a celestial theory: The single-emission current

 We conclude that the known structure of the single soft current, to all orders in perturbation theory, displays promising features for a connection to a putative CCFT.
 All contributions to the current are functions of scale-invariant combinations of distances on the celestial sphere (either eikonal ratios such as ${\cal Z}_{ij}^q$, or conformal cross ratios such as $z_{ijkq}$), while the scale and regulator dependence (up to overall constants) is confined to the running coupling, which must be evaluated at scales set by the transverse momenta relative to all possible dipoles.
 Furthermore, the class of functions contributing to multipole corrections at high orders is naturally defined on the celestial sphere. {\it All logarithms} arising from the $\e$-expansion of finite order results are UV in nature and are reabsorbed in the strong coupling by implementing RG running.
-One could conclude that the CCFT does not need to be logarithmic, and scale-setting should be treated as `external information' for the CCFT, as is the case for virtual corrections.
+One could conclude that the CCFT does not need to be logarithmic\footnote{Further evidence in this direction is discussed in Ref.~\cite{Agrawal:2025bsy}.
+We note however that in the literature there are arguments in favor of the logarithmic nature of the celestial CFT, beyond the appearance of logarithmic branches at loop order: for example, the vanishing of the central charge, and the existence of a primary field of dimension 2 \cite{Fiorucci:2023lpb}.}, and scale-setting should be treated as `external information' for the CCFT, as is the case for virtual corrections.
 The alternative - that the scale logarithms can be generated by a logarithmic CCFT - appears unlikely, but of course would be remarkable from the point of view of holography, providing an explicit example in which bulk scale evolution emerges from a boundary conformal theory.